 Dr. Toni Hopper Pendergrass reestablished her roots in San Juan County, when she returned home and joined San Juan College as President, July 2, 2012.

-With nearly twenty years of experience in community college administration, Dr. Pendergrass understands and embraces the community college philosophy.
+With twenty-two years of experience in community college administration, Dr. Pendergrass understands and embraces the community college philosophy.
 She is committed to continuing to advance student success, community partnerships and economic development.
-Dr. Pendergrass serves on the following boards: Four Corners Economic Development (4CED), Four Corners Innovation, San Juan Safe Communities Board, Leadership San Juan, Farmington Boys and Girls Club, the Educational Testing Service Community College Advisory Board, the Higher Education Research and Development Institute and the American Association of Community Colleges Commission on Global Education.
+Dr. Pendergrass serves on the following boards: Four Corners Economic Development (4CED), Four Corners Innovation, San Juan Safe Communities Board, Leadership San Juan, Farmington Boys and Girls Club, the Higher Education Research and Development Institute and the American Association of Community Colleges Commission on Global Education.

 Dr. Pendergrass has delivered several presentations at national conferences regarding the following topics: leadership development, building community through strategic partnerships, budgeting and facilities utilization.
 She was also awarded the Chair Academy’s 2006 International Exemplary Leader Award and received the 2014 Excellence for Student Achievement Award presented by the New Mexico School Boards Association in cooperation with the Farmington Board of Education.